brycewray/eleventy_solo/src/posts/2018/10/web-typography-part-2.md

 ----

-First, this nerdish note: you’ll see me referring herein to _typefaces_ rather than _fonts_.
-That said, if we were just sitting around having the kind of chat about on-screen typography that people do every day (normal people do that, right?
-Right?), I would probably slip and call them “fonts,” as well.[^1] It’s more commonly understood and, besides, we’re all accustomed to how our apps’ menus call them “fonts” rather than “typefaces.”
+First, this nerdish note: until an update to this post nearly two years after I first wrote it, you’d have seen me referring in not only this post but also all other posts on this site to _typefaces_ rather than _fonts_---and then putting _fonts_ always in quotation marks.
+However, it became awkward-looking to keep  quotation marks around _fonts_ every time I used the word.
+Besides, if we were just sitting around having the kind of chat about on-screen typography that people do every day (normal people do that, right?
+Right?), I'd often slip and call them _fonts_, too.
+It’s more commonly understood and, besides, we’re all accustomed to how our apps’ menus call them _fonts_ rather than _typefaces_.
 That convention that dates back at least to 1984 and the original Mac.
-However, as Wikipedia says:
+In my defense, though (even as I concede), to quote Wikipedia:

 > The term _typeface_ is frequently confused with the term _font_.
-Before the advent of digital typography and desktop publishing, the two terms had more clearly understood meanings.[^2]
+Before the advent of digital typography and desktop publishing, the two terms had more clearly understood meanings.[^1]

+But I finally acquiesced. *Fonts* (without quotation marks) it is.
+Oh, well.

-So, with that understood, let’s get on with it.
+Anyway, with that understood, let’s get on with it.

 ## A simpler—and duller—time

 The early years of the web involved considerable limitations where web pages’ body type was concerned.
-Any text needing more than a [small collection of “safe” system “fonts”](http://web.mit.edu/jmorzins/www/fonts.html) usually was a graphic rather than true text.
+Any text needing more than a [small collection of “safe” system fonts](http://web.mit.edu/jmorzins/www/fonts.html) usually was a graphic rather than true text.
 That became a major no-no once [search engine optimization (SEO)](https://moz.com/beginners-guide-to-seo) became a critical feature, because search engines can’t read graphics as text; but it wasn’t such a show-stopper back then, when the web search industry [now dominated by Google](http://www.visualcapitalist.com/this-chart-reveals-googles-true-dominance-over-the-web/) was [in its infancy](http://www.thehistoryofseo.com/The-Industry/Short_History_of_Early_Search_Engines.aspx).
 As a result, you tended to see a lot of graphics-posing-as-text when designers wanted their pages to stand out typographically.
 Here’s an example from the Apple website as it appeared on November 16, 1999, courtesy of the [Internet Archive](https://archive.org):

 {% lazypicture "Early-Web-font-grfx-1-2018-10-16_1218x1296.jpg", "Image from Apple website in 1999 showing graphic elements as text", 1218, 1296 %}